Oisota/derk-bot/README.md

-DerkBot
+Derk Bot
 =======
-A bot for GroupMe
+A simple echo bot for GroupMe.